 - Inform your Group Commissioner in advance of embarking on the outing with youth; she or he may wish to see additional risk controls for your activity.

 - (ii) – Category 2 “Yellow” = Proceed with caution

 Outdoor activities as part of a regular meeting with higher risk activities, or of an extended nature, up to and including short-term camping outings of two nights or fewer.

-- Higher risk activities in this category include high-ropes courses, ziplines, tobogganing, flat-water canoeing, archery, range shooting, mountain biking, natural rock-face climbing or indoor lead-climbing (or top roping without auto-belay systems), sailing and ice fishing.
+- Higher risk activities in this category include high-ropes courses, ziplines, tobogganing, flat-water canoeing, archery, range shooting, mountain biking, indoor lead-climbing (or top roping without auto-belay systems), sailing and ice fishing.